stefanofontanelli/Shard/README.md

 `14` is the original shard where is the key.

 `03` is the key type.
-This is important if you need to clean you database for some reason.
+This is very useful if you need to fix your database for some reason.

 ## Usage